inaka/guidelines/DAILY.md

 ## Tools
 Every day at 10:55AM (ART), **DailyGuy** (a chat bot) will remind all to publish their daily.
-It will check for uninformative or missing dailys every 15' after that, and ask the ones responsable for those messages to add/improve their comments.
+It will check for uninformative or missing dailys every 15' after that, and it will ask the ones responsable for those messages to add/improve their comments.
 So, there is no reason for devs to not share their daily's at 11 AM each day.